open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.EventCounters/README.md

                             .WithRequestRate()
                             .WithTotalRequests("http_requests_received_total");

-                        options.AddEventSource("Microsoft-AspNetCore-Server-Kestrel", "total-connections"); // add any other event counter
+                        options.AddEventSource("Microsoft-AspNetCore-Server-Kestrel") // add any other event counter .WithCounters("total-connections", "connections-per-second")
+                            .With("connections-per-second", "The number of connections per update interval to the web server", MetricType.LongSum);
                     })
                     .AddConsoleExporter()
                     .Build();